Allergic reaction - anaphylaxis

 - Spreading sneezeweed (Centipeda minima) -- contains flavonoids and is used in Traditional Chinese Medicine for its anti-inflammatory and antihistamine effects.

 - Asian rose (Rosa davurica) -- traditionally used to support the immune system.
-It inhibited anaphylaxis in an animal study.
+Animal studies suggest it inhibits anaphylaxis.

 - Hardy orange (Poncirus trifoliata) -- used traditionally for treatment of allergies.
-Animal studies have shown iit inhibits anaphylaxis.
+Animal studies suggest it inhibits anaphylaxis.

 Researchers have tested combinations of specific herbs in animals, which show some signs of preventing anaphylaxis.
 You should consult a licensed, qualified herbalist for more information about these combinations.